Rob Refsnyder

-Refsnyder was born in Seoul, South Korea, and adopted by a couple from Southern California when he was five months old.
-He became a three-sport star at Laguna Hills High School, and enrolled at the University of Arizona, where he played college baseball for the Arizona Wildcats as their right fielder.
-Winning the 2012 College World Series (CWS) with the Arizona Wildcats baseball team, Refsnyder was named the CWS Most Outstanding Player.
+Refsnyder was born in Seoul, South Korea, and was adopted by a couple from Southern California when he was five months old.
+He became a three-sport star at Laguna Hills High School and enrolled at the University of Arizona, where he played college baseball for the Arizona Wildcats as their right fielder.
+Winning the 2012 College World Series (CWS) with the Wildcats, Refsnyder was named the CWS Most Outstanding Player.

 The Yankees selected Refsnyder in the fifth round of the 2012 MLB draft.
-They converted him from a right fielder into a second baseman, and he became one of their top prospects.
-He made his MLB debut in 2015, but did not become a regular for the Yankees.
-He was traded to the Blue Jays in 2017, and played for the Rays in the 2018 season.
-After spending the 2019 season in the minor leagues, Refsnyder made the Rangers' roster in 2020.
-He played for the Twins in 2021 and joined the Red Sox in 2022.
+He began playing second base and became one of the Yankees' top prospects.
+He made his MLB debut with the Yankees in 2015.
+During his major league career, Refsnyder has played all three outfield positions and has played every infield position except shortstop.

 Early life

 Refsnyder was born Kim Jung-tae in Seoul, South Korea.
 When he was five months old, he was adopted by Jane and Clint Refsnyder, a couple of German and Irish descent from Laguna Hills, California, through Holt International Children's Services.
 Three years before the Refsnyders adopted Rob, they had adopted a girl, Elizabeth, also from South Korea.

-Clint, a former college basketball player at Muhlenberg College, never let his son win at anything, pushing him to compete at his best.
-Rob did not beat Clint at a pick-up game of basketball until he was 17.
-Refsnyder became a fan of the Los Angeles Angels of Anaheim of Major League Baseball (MLB), rooting for Vladimir Guerrero.
-He attended annual Christmas day games of the Los Angeles Lakers of the National Basketball Association with his father.